bufbuild-ru/docs/blog/connect-es-v2/index.md

   - - meta
     - name: "twitter:card"
       content: "summary_large_image"

-hero:
-  name: "Connect RPC for JavaScript: Connect-ES 2.0 is now generally available"
-  tagline: "November 20, 2024"
 ---

+# Connect RPC for JavaScript: Connect-ES 2.0 is now generally available

 _Today, we’re announcing the_ [_2.0 release of the Connect-ES project_](https://github.com/connectrpc/connect-es/releases/tag/v2.0.0)_, the TypeScript implementation of Connect for Web browsers and Node.js.
 This release introduces improved support for major frameworks and simplified code generation._ [_Connect-ES 2.0_](https://github.com/connectrpc/connect-es) _now uses_ [_Protobuf-ES 2.0_](https://github.com/bufbuild/protobuf-es) _APIs to leverage reflection, extension registries, and Protobuf custom options.
 The 2.0 release is a major version bump and comes with breaking changes.
 Read on to learn what’s changed and how to migrate to the 2.0 release._